ypinhsuan/tp/docs/UserGuide.md

 #### Adding a student : `add-student`

-If you would like to add a student to Tutor's Pet use this command.
+If you would like to add a student to Tutor's Pet, use this command.

 Format: `add-student n\NAME t\TELEGRAM_USERNAME e\EMAIL [tag\TAG]…​`

 For example:
 * You would like to add a new student, `Joel Lee` to Tutor's Pet.
 Type in `add-student n\Joel Lee t\joeleee e\jlee@example.com`

   ![AddStudentBefore](images/ugimages/AddStudentBefore.png)